-Physical modelling is largely applied in hydraulics engineering and can be scaled up and down.
-It allows for analysing and simulating various processes in controlled environments that are as close as possible to reality.
+Physical modelling is primarily applied in hydraulic engineering and can be scaled up and down.
+It allows for analysing and simulating various processes in controlled environments that are as close to reality as possible.

-As climate change is projected to bring more extreme natural events, physical modelling will be an important tool to test climate adaptation designs and scenarios.
+As climate change is projected to bring about more extreme natural events, physical modelling will be an essential tool for testing climate adaptation designs and scenarios.

-A UK-based civil engineering and environmental hydraulics organisation has been providing scale models for their various projects, such as breakwaters to beaches, turbines to tsunamis, and pumping stations to fish passes, the news article says.
+A UK-based civil engineering and environmental hydraulics organisation has been providing scale models for various projects, including breakwaters, beaches, turbines, tsunamis, and pumping stations, as well as fish passes, according to the news article.

-Physical modelling can be scaled up or down depending on structural design requirements for small geographical areas – breakwater stability on port or harbour areas, erosion and accretion of beach areas, to really large ones like sediment transport along the coastline and wave climate approaching a port.
+Physical modelling can be scaled up or down depending on structural design requirements for small geographical areas, such as breakwater stability in port or harbour areas, erosion and accretion of beach areas, to large-scale applications like sediment transport along the coastline and wave climate approaching a port.

 Advantages of modelling over computational techniques

 Although developments in computer power are predicted to make physical modelling obsolete, this engineering company still widely uses it today.
-In the last ten years, they have used it for an average of 28 modelling projects per year for coastal and offshore projects.
+Over the last ten years, they have utilised it for an average of 28 modelling projects per year, primarily for coastal and offshore projects.

 Here’s why physical modelling is popular:

-- It is still more cost-effective and efficient to use it than using numerical computer models;
+- It remains more cost-effective and efficient to use it than to rely on numerical computer models.

 - It provides certainty with the results obtained from the test.